AFXR17light/kinoana/README.md

 Note:

-- This feature currently only supports Vercel runtime;
-- Please do not run the development server with the git related environment variables set in `.env.local`, as it will clone the content repository to the root directory of local storage.
+This feature currently only supports Vercel runtime.
+Please do not run the development server with the git related environment variables set in `.env.local`.